Fate/Strange Fake: Main characters

-Flat Escardos's Servant who summoned during the False Holy Grail War, the medium used to summon being a replica of knife from the Night Wars of the British Empire video game.
-Having no true form or soul due being the embodiment of mystery behind another bestowed the moniker of Jack the Ripper, the Berserker servant is a shapeshifter who can disguise himself as a watch Flat keeps on his person and assumed the forms of those speculated to have been the killer as an "emblem of madness."
+Berserker is Flat Escardos' Servant who summoned during the True and Fake Holy Grail Wars.
+Having no true form or soul due being the embodiment of mystery behind another bestowed the moniker of Jack the Ripper, the Berserker servant is a shapeshifter who can disguise himself as a watch Flat keeps on his person and assumed the forms of those speculated to have been the killer as an "emblem of madness".
 His Noble Phantasms are From Hell, turning into a demonic representation of Jack the Ripper, and Natural Born Killers where he conjures multiple bodies depending on his Master's quantity of Mana.